Pittvandewitt/Wavelet/README.md

 ## Bass tuner

 Bass tuner allows you to set a very precise bass boost or reduction.
-This can be useful if your speaker system has a resonant peak in the lower frequencies or a point where long soundwaves cancel eachother out.
+This can be useful if your speaker system has a resonant peak in the lower frequencies or a point where long soundwaves cancel each other out.

 - __Cutoff frequency__ determines until what frequency the sound is processed.